SarahBass/Animal-Game-C-/README.md

     include zebras, horses, donkeys, deer, antelope, and so on.

-    Then there are really special animals that need an image entirely to themselves like elephants rhinos.
+    Then there are really special animals that need an image entirely to themselves like elephants or rhinos.

 ➁ As you play, the program takes in your input, runs it throught a ton of == operators and if/else if statements to determine which pointer to assign it to,